uvarc/rc-website/content/post/2024-july-scratch-purge.md

 {{% /accordion-item %}}

 {{% accordion-item title="7.
 What storage options does RC provide? " id="faq-7" %}}
 RC offers several low-cost storage options to researchers.
 Home directory storage provides up to 50G with daily and weekly snapshots of data.
-Eligible PIs can request 10TB of free Research Standard storage.
+Eligible PIs can request 10TB of Research Standard storage at no charge.
 PIs also have the option to purchase additional leased storage.

 [Learn more about storage options and how to purchase storage.](/userinfo/storage/)
 {{% /accordion-item %}}